Early modern philosophy: Overview

 In the narrowest sense, the term is used to refer principally to the philosophy of the 17th century and 18th century, typically beginning with René Descartes.
 17th-century philosophers typically included in such analyses are Thomas Hobbes, Blaise Pascal, Baruch Spinoza, Gottfried Wilhelm Leibniz, and Isaac Newton.
 The 18th century, often known as the Age of Enlightenment, included such early modern figures as John Locke, George Berkeley, and David Hume.

 The term is sometimes used more broadly, including earlier thinkers from the 16th century such as Niccolò Machiavelli, Martin Luther, John Calvin, Michel de Montaigne, and Francis Bacon.
 Some definitions also broaden the range of thinkers included under the "early modern" moniker, such as Voltaire, Giambattista Vico, Thomas Paine.
 By the broadest definition, the early modern period is said to have ended in 1804 with the death of Immanuel Kant.
-Considered in this way, the period extends all the way from the last Renaissance philosophers to the final days of the Age of Enlightenment.
+Considered in this way, the period extends from the last Renaissance philosophers to the final days of the Age of Enlightenment.

-Early modern European philosophy

-Most scholars consider the period to begin with René Descartes’ Meditationes de Prima Philosophiae (Meditations on First Philosophy) in Paris in 1641 and conclude with the mature work of the German philosopher Immanuel Kant in the 1780s.
+Most scholars consider the period to begin with René Descartes' Meditationes de Prima Philosophiae (Meditations on First Philosophy) in Paris in 1641 and conclude with the work of the German philosopher Immanuel Kant (Critique of Pure Reason) in the 1780s.

-At the time, various thinkers faced difficult philosophical challenges: reconciling the tenets of classical Aristotelian thought and Christian theology with the new technological advances that followed in the wake of Copernicus, Galileo, and the Newtonian revolution.
-A modern mechanical image of the cosmos in which mathematically characterisable universal laws directed the motion of lifeless objects without the interference of something non-physical, specifically challenged established ways of thought about the mind, body and God.
-In response, philosophers, many of whom were involved in experimental advances, invented and perfected various perspectives on humans’ relationship to the cosmos.
+At the time, various thinkers faced difficult philosophical challenges: reconciling the tenets of classical Aristotelian thought and Christian theology with the new technological advances that followed in the wake of Copernicus, Galileo, and Newton.
+A modern mechanical image of the cosmos in which mathematically definable universal laws directed the motion of lifeless objects without the interference of something non-physical, specifically challenged established ways of thought about the mind, body and God.
+In response, philosophers, many of whom were involved in experimental advances, invented and perfected various perspectives on humans' relationship to the cosmos.

-Three critical historical events that shaped Western thought profoundly were the Age of Discovery, the progress of modern science, and the Protestant Reformation and its resulting civil wars.
+Three critical historical events that shaped Western thought profoundly were the Age of Discovery, the progress of modern science, and the Protestant reformation and its resulting civil wars.
 The relationship between philosophy and scientific research was complicated, as many early modern scientists considered themselves philosophers, conflating the two disciplines.
 These two fields would eventually separate.
 Contemporary philosophy's epistemological and methodological concerns about scientific certainty remained regardless of such a separation.

 The early modern intellectual era also contributed to the development of Western philosophy.
 New philosophical theories, such as the metaphysical, civic existence, epistemology, and rationalist thinking, were established.
 There was a strong emphasis on the advancement and expansion of rationalism, which placed a premium on rationality, reasoning, and discovery to pursue reality.